James Harden opts into contract; Sixers working to trade former MVP: source

 James Harden opted into his $35.6 million contract on Thursday in order for the 33-year-old former MVP and the Sixers to work on a trade out of Philadelphia, a league source told CBS News Philadelphia.

+Harden was acquired in the 2021 season from the Brooklyn Nets in a package that sent Ben Simmons out of Philadelphia.

+The Sixers also landed Paul Millsap in the deal in exchange for Seth Curry, Andre Drummond and two first-round picks.

-Harden averaged 21 points, 10.7 assists and shot 38.5% from downtown in the regular season.
+Harden is coming off a regular season where he averaged 21 points, 10.7 assists and shot 38.5% from downtown.

+The Sixers finished with a 54-28 record -- their best regular season since 2001 -- as the No. 3 seed in the Eastern Conference.
+He led the NBA in assists and reigning MVP Joel Embiid led the NBA in scoring as the tandem became the first duo to accomplish the milestone since 1981.

+But after advancing past the Brooklyn Nets in the first round of the playoffs, the Sixers' season ended in disappointing fashion once again in seven games vs. the Boston Celtics in the Eastern Conference semifinals.

 This is a breaking news story and will be updated.